erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

 * there are common policies that would look better if we created a single mechanism out of the policy.
   * In the examples, accessing a property of a DOM element requires two mechanisms.
 We could make that one.

-A, lofty, goal is to provide all mechanisms necessary to create any policy within a single programming-language-framework.
+A, lofty, goal is to provide all mechanisms necessary to create any policy within a single framework-programming-language.

 ### Why Consider Efficiency?